lmammino/opinionated-intro-to-node/README.md

 # An opinionated intro to Node.js - code examples

-In this repository you can find the code examples presented in the talk [An opinionated intro to Node.js](https://loige.link/devrupt-node)
+In this repository you can find the code examples presented in the talk [An opinionated intro to Node.js](https://loige.link/devrupt-node) presented at [Devrupt Hospitality Hackaton](https://devrupt-hospitality.com/).

 [![An opinionated intro to Node.js](./images/cover.png)](https://loige.link/devrupt-node)